 Many fertility clinics will not facilitate traditional surrogacy arrangements because they believe it is illegal.
-If you need to rely on IVF treatment, it is worth contacting them to find out.
+If you need to rely on IVF treatment, it is worth contacting your local IVF clinic to explore your options.
 Clinics in Victoria cannot generally facilitate a traditional surrogacy arrangement.
 This leaves home insemination as the only option – one such story was shared in the Herald Sun in 2020.
 However, while the conception is all arranged in private, the parties still need to go through the process of counselling and obtaining legal advice beforehand.
 A Parentage Order cannot be obtained after the birth unless all the pre-conception requirements are met.

 Traditional surrogacy is less common than gestational surrogacy, due to the availability of IVF and egg donors.
 Surrogates are often more comfortable not being genetically related to the baby.
 And whilst traditional surrogacy does not usually involve an IVF Clinic, it is not something to pursue simply to save on expenses.
 If you are seeking an egg donor, you might like to join Egg Donation Australia.

 I was a traditional surrogate and am aware of how complex and rewarding it can be.
 It is a different experience to gestational surrogacy, and should not be entered into lightly.
 I’ve written about my reflections as a traditional surrogate in the year after her birth, and spoken about it on the Podcast in Episode 99.
 You can also watch the webinar below, with Doula Sheridon Byrne, where I talk about my experiences as a traditional surrogate.